pyOpenSci/lessons/python-packaging/execute-code.md

-where `COMMAND` is the name of the command that will be made available after installation, `my_package` is the name of your top-level package import, `my_module` is the name of any sub-modules in your package (optional, or may be repeated as necessary to access the correct sub-module), and `my_funciton` is the function that will be called (without parameters) when the command is invoked.
+where `COMMAND` is the name of the command that will be made available after installation, `my_package` is the name of your top-level package import, `my_module` is the name of any sub-modules in your package (optional, or may be repeated as necessary to access the correct sub-module), and `my_function` is the function that will be called (without parameters) when the command is invoked.

 Scripts defined in project configuration, such as `pyproject.toml`, do not need to exist as independent files in